 I see pro-independence1 rhetoric all the time at the moment in social media posts, which refers to “Westminster” as if it’s some sort of sinister cabal.
 Usually implied, if not explicit, is that Westminster is populated by “the English”, who are an army of clones that speak with one voice.

-Sadly these posts often carry a good underlying message - that you should question the motives that lie behind what you read and view, and that there is ignorance and bias at work, even that there is a small elite who do not have the interests of the majority at heart - which is why good people tend to repost them.
+These posts often carry a good underlying message - that you should question the motives that lie behind what you read and view, and that there is ignorance and bias at work, even that there is a small elite who do not have the interests of the majority at heart - which is why good people tend to repost them.

 It’s very much the m.o. of the Trump/Farage brigade to take a complex situation, or a disparate group of people, and turn them into cartoon plots and villains.